 Upon admission to the centre, asylum seekers receive (in writing or in the form of an electronic document, in a language understandable to them) the rules of stay in the centre (set in law), information about their rights and obligations (which includes all the basic information, including on access to the labour market or on their legal status), information on regulations governing the provision of material reception conditions and about procedures used in case of the person has been subjected to violence, especially against minors.
-Moreover, the rules of stay in the centre shall be displayed in a visible place in the premises of the centre, in Polish and in languages understandable to the asylum seekers residing in the centre.
+Moreover, the rules of stay in the centre shall be displayed in a visible place on the premises of the centre, in Polish and in languages understandable to the asylum seekers residing in the centre.
 In the first-reception centres new-coming asylum seekers could also participate in a course on basic information about Poland and the asylum procedure.
 Since March 2020 though, due to the COVID-19 pandemic, such courses were terminated.
 In 2022, they were resumed.
 The Office for Foreigners stated that since April 2022 the number of those courses was increased.
 They are organised in Polish, English and Russian for three age groups: children, young adults and adults.